 Dori Goldberg is a recent graduate from the Master’s of Urban Studies program at the Vrije Universiteit Brussel and the Université Libre de Bruxelles in Belgium.
 His master’s thesis investigated the conditions under which fare suspension policies could be understood as a decommodification of public transport amid COVID-19 in the United States.

 Dori has been involved in LiFT since February 2021, when he began distribution of the survey to transit agencies in the United States, and later interviewing transit officials from fare-free agencies around the country.
-Currently, Dori is co-authoring a report with LiFT based on research from his master’s thesis, and data collected in the scope of the LiFT project.
+Dori co-authored a report with LiFT based on research from his master’s thesis, and data collected in the scope of the LiFT project.
 The upcoming report will explore the policy mobility of FFPT, its governance and its potential to advance a commoning of mobility.